Updated June 2, 2023

 Predictive Analytics is a hot issue in today’s business and information technology world.
-Predictive analytics goes beyond these backward-facing views and uses the data you already hold in your business to look forward and tell you what’s going to happen in the future.
+Predictive analytics goes beyond these backward-facing views and uses the data you already hold in your business to look forward and tell you what will happen in the future.
 Not only that.
-Predictive modeling allows you to predict the future outcome, it can also tell you what’s the next best thing that could happen in the future.
-And good predictive analytics tools will automate this process for you so that your business decision making becomes fact-based and truly data-driven rather than based on subjective judgments and hunches.
+Predictive modeling allows you to predict the outcome and tell you the next best thing to happen.
+And good predictive analytics tools will automate this process for you so that your business decision-making becomes fact-based and truly data-driven rather than based on subjective judgments and hunches.

-Your business analytics tool can tell you which of your products is currently selling best, and show you trends in your product sales over time up to this point.
-But what if you want to know how well a particular product is going to sell in the future?
+Your business analytics tool can tell you which of your products is currently selling best and show you trends in your product sales over time up to this point.
+But what if you want to know how well a particular product will sell in the future?
 Perhaps you’re planning an advertising campaign.
 What effect will this campaign have on future product sales?
 Which of your customers are most likely to respond to the campaign?
 This is what predictive analytics can tell you.

 Where can we use Predictive Analytics?

-The predictive analysis uses various models to analyze data.
-The most common is the predictive model algorithm that is focused on the individual customer behavior.
-Using sample data with known attributes, the model is trained and is able to analyze the new data and determine its behavior.
+Predictive analysis uses various models to analyze data.
+The most common is the predictive model algorithm, which focuses on individual customer behavior.
+Using sample data with known attributes, the model is trained and can analyze the new data and determine its behavior.
 This information can be used to predict how the customer might behave next.

-Below is the Top 7 Comparison Between Business Analytics vs Predictive Analytics
+Below are the Top 7 Comparison Between Business Analytics vs Predictive Analytics:

 Key Difference Between Business Analytics vs Predictive Analytics

-Below is the Difference between Business Analytics and Predictive Analytics are as follows
+Below is the difference between Business Analytics vs Predictive Analytics are as follows:

-Predictive Analytics uses forecasting techniques which help in addressing the complex issues of the business environment.
-It also uses advanced quantitative methods including descriptive and predictive data mining, simulations that can provide better business insights as compared to the traditional approaches used by Business Analytics.
+Predictive Analytics uses forecasting techniques that help address the business environment’s complex issues.
+It also uses advanced quantitative methods, including descriptive and predictive data mining and simulations, that can provide better business insights than the traditional approaches used by Business Analytics.

-On the other hand, Predictive Analytics helps in predicting future events and helps in exploring patterns which may be more complex to detect.
+On the other hand, Predictive Analytics helps predict future events and helps explore patterns that may be more complex to detect.

-Predictive Analytics comes up with a question first and then a set of analysis is performed to do a deep research using statistical and quantitative data along with algorithms to provide insights on the question.
+Predictive Analytics comes up with a question first.
+Then a set of analyses is performed to do deep research using statistical and quantitative data and algorithms to provide insights into the question.